officialsanjaysharma/node-boilerplate-with-mongo-es6-pm2/README.md

 - This is a boilerplate is configured with Mongo, PM2, eslint etc.
 - One api has been created for convenience which can perform CRUD operations.
 - Also this boilerplate is configured to use es6.
+- This project is also enabled with linting and prettier.

 # Instructions